-- Candidates inquire about relevant educational issues and support present practices or initiate constructive changes. - Candidates reflect on relevant educational issues with breadth, depth, and rigor ensuring improvement and encouraging excellent implementation of professional practices. - 3.
-Candidates implement responsible change in a sup-
+- 1. Candidates inquire about relevant educational issues and support present practices or initiate constructive changes. - 2.
+Candidates reflect on relevant educational issues with breadth, depth, and rigor ensuring improvement and encouraging excellent implementation of professional practices.

-- portive manner meeting the needs of individuals and communities empowering them for continuous growth. - Candidates create, organize, maintain, and evaluate caring communities providing leadership and stewardship for educational endeavors. - Candidates communicate effectively providing leadership and stewardship for educational communities. - Candidates possess and demonstrate the values, demeanor, and reflective decision-making of professionals.
+- 3. Candidates implement responsible change in a supportive manner meeting the needs of individuals and communities empowering them for continuous growth. - 4.
+Candidates create, organize, maintain, and evaluate caring communities providing leadership and stewardship for educational endeavors. - 5.
+Candidates communicate effectively providing leadership and stewardship for educational individuals and communities. - 6.
+Candidates possess and demonstrate the values, demeanor, and reflective decision-making of leaders and stewards of the profession.